solana-labs/example-helloworld/README.md

 - `program_id` is the public key of the currently executing program.
 The same program can be uploaded to the cluster under different accounts, and a program can use `program_id` to determine which instance of the program is currently executing.
 - `accounts` is a slice of [`Account Info's](https://github.com/solana-labs/solana/blob/b4e00275b2da6028cc839a79cdc4453d4c9aca13/sdk/src/account_info.rs#L10) representing each account included in the instruction being processed.
 - `_instruction_data` is a data vector containing the [data passed as part of the instruction](https://github.com/solana-labs/solana-web3.js/blob/37d57926b9dba05d1ad505d4fd39d061030e2e87/src/transaction.js#L46).
-In the case of helloworld no instruction data is passed and thus ignored (all instructions are treated as a "Hello" instruction).
+In the case of helloworld, no instruction data is passed and thus ignored (all instructions are treated as a "Hello" instruction).
 Typically the instruction data would contain information about what kind of command the program should process and details about that particular command.

 ### Processing an instruction